AxonML Documentation

 Category Features

-GPU Backends CUDA, Vulkan, Metal, WebGPU
+GPU Backends CUDA (cuBLAS + PTX kernels), Vulkan, Metal, WebGPU — all full implementations

 Architecture